 In many ways chess is like a language: When you expand your vocabulary you improve your ability to verbalize ideas.
 Similarly, when you improve your chess vocabulary your understanding of the game also improves.

 This article will help you expand your chess tactics vocabulary.
-You can also watch the Youtube Video on the important words in the language of chess tactics here.

 Important words in the language of tactics